-Your energy company may need to shut off power during extreme weather or wildfire conditions to keep the community safe.
-This is a Public Safety Power Shutoff, or PSPS.
+Your energy company may need to shut off power during extreme wildfire weather.
+This is a Public Safety Power Shutoff, or PSPS and it is a last resort measure to keep communities safe from the threat of wildfire.

 Severe weather, such as high winds, can cause trees or debris to damage equipment.
 If there is dry vegetation, this could lead to a wildfire.
 That’s why we may need to turn power off to keep you safe.
 This temporary outage is called a Public Safety Power Shutoff (PSPS).

-Educating customers and providing resources to be prepared in advance of a Public Safety Power Shutoff or any power outage is important to SDG&E, SCE and PG&E.
+Educating customers and providing resources to be prepared in advance of a Public Safety Power Shutoff or any power outage is important to PG&E, SCE, and SDG&E.

 If you rely on electric or battery-dependent medical devices such as breathing machines, a power wheelchair or scooter, home oxygen or dialysis, it is critical that you have a plan in place for an extended Public Safety Power Shutoff.